Lisbon Maru: Aftermath

 Kyoda Shigeru, master of Lisbon Maru, was tried in Hong Kong between 23 October and 29 November 1946 for a war crime relating to his actions during the sinking.
 Specifically, ordering the British POWs be closed in the ship holds and failing to provide them with life jackets.
 He was found guilty and sentenced to seven years in prison.
 Shigeru was released early and returned to Japan.
 Wada Yoshio, who was in charge of the prisoners, died during the war.

+On January 3, 2021, Dennis Morley, the last known survivor of the Lisbon Maru, died at the age of 101 due to COVID-19.

 Memorials

 A Lisbon Maru memorial is located in the chapel of St Stephen's College in Hong Kong.
 The memorial was originally placed in Stanley Fort, but was moved to St Stephen's College with Hong Kong's change in sovereignty.

 A reunion of Lisbon Maru survivors was held on board on 2 October 2007 to mark the 65th anniversary of their escape.
 Six former prisoners attended, alongside many families of the escapees.

 In 2021, a memorial for Lisbon Maru was placed at the National Memorial Arboretum in Staffordshire, and the unveiling was attended by over 650 family members and military personnel to remember those who died.

 A memorial was unveiled in 2025 on Qingbang Island, south east of Shanghai.
 It was created after the descendant of one of the British prisoners wrote directly to General Secretary of the Chinese Communist Party Xi Jinping, wanting to honour the local fishermen who helped save the survivors.